 Karen and Ut serve as missionaries in Vietnam, planting new churches and working with government leaders and the General Board of Global Ministries to have the United Methodist Church in Vietnam recognized and registered, moving it from the underground into the open.
 Their work has resulted in the establishment of 162 new house churches.
 Karen's work focuses on recruiting women to study for pastoral ministry.
 She works with a women's support group to encourage them to “reach their full potential in Jesus Christ; to promote fellowship among women at the national level; to provide vehicles of communication for women, listening to and offering solutions for the women's needs; and to present the whole gospel to the whole person,” she says.
 Rev. Vo-To also serves as coordinator for the Women's Ministry.
 Ut trains Christian leaders in developing new congregations and nurturing Christians in the region.
 “I believe that through my teaching and example, I will prepare students for their future work as preachers, teachers, and pastors,” he says, “and through my witness many new congregations will be established.”

 How You Can Help

 Support of Ut and Karen will help provide leadership support to the emerging Church in Vietnam.
 Like all United Methodist missionaries, Karen and Ut are responsible for raising their own support through covenant relationships with individuals, groups, and congregations.
-To support Karen and Ut, you may click on one of the links below or send a check to Advance GCFA, PO Box 9068, GPO, New York, NY 10087-9068 with 'Karen Vo-To, #14174Z' or 'Ut To, #14175Z' in the Memo line.
-Credit card donations may be made by calling 1-888-252-6174.
+To support Karen and Ut, you may give online here or send a check to Advance GCFA, PO Box 9068, GPO, New York, NY 10087-9068 with 'Karen Vo-To, #14174Z' or 'Ut To, #14175Z' in the Memo line.